ainaimi/vscode-setup-mac/README.md

 [A Windows version of this repo is coming soon]

+[This repo was inspired by: https://github.com/karaage0703/vscode-dotfiles]

+[This repo is a work in progress]

 This repo contains some basic setup instructions and commands for installing Visual Studio Code and select extensions on MacOS.

 One benefit of using VSCode is the availability of the [LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension, which allows two or more people to edit the